rintoj/hypergraph-storage/README.md

 ### Step 2: Register Entities in Feature Modules

+Each feature module declares which entities it uses via `StorageModule.forFeature()`.
+This creates the necessary repository providers scoped to that module:

 ```typescript
 import { Module } from '@nestjs/common'
 import { StorageModule } from '@hgraph/storage/nestjs'